LiveRamp/reslang/docs/reference.md

 Each resource specifies the attributes it holds, followed by the possible operations / verbs.
 The reason for the three different types is that they will eventually have different audit and ownership structures - e.g. we might have full history available for configuration resources.

 Each resource type can have 1 level of subresources.
-Further, a request-resource can also have actions, representing either synchronous or asynchronous operations.
+Further, resources can also have actions, representing either synchronous or asynchronous operations.

-You can use the "singleton" keyword before a resource definition to indicate there is only 1 instance of this resource.
+You can use the "singleton" keyword before a toplevel resource definition to indicate there is only 1 instance of this resource.

 ### Primitive Types